blepping/ComfyUI-bleh/README.md

 |`use_cuda`|`true`|Use special logic for CUDA (and maybe pretend-CUDA like ROCM) to reduce the performance impact of preview generation|

 I would recommend setting `throttle_secs` to something relatively high like 5-10 sec especially if you are generating batches at high resolution.

+### BlehHyperTile

+Adds the ability to set a seed and timestep range that HyperTile gets applied for. *Not* well tested, and I just assumed the Inspire version works which may or may not be the case.

+**Note**: Timesteps start from 999 and count down to 0 and also are not necessarily linear.
+Exactly what sampling step a timestep applies to is left as an exercise for you, dear node user.

+HyperTile credits:

+The node was originally taken by Comfy from taken from: https://github.com/tfernd/HyperTile/

+Then the Inspire node pack took it from the base ComfyUI node: https://github.com/ltdrdata/ComfyUI-Inspire-Pack

+Then I took it from the Inspire node pack.
+The original license was MIT so I assume yoinking it into this repo is probably okay.